Det-Tech/Det-Tech/README.md

 ### Glad to see you here!
-Senior engineer with 8+ years of experience building up web & blockchain infrastructure for several organizations with combined expertise in Software Engineering and Blockchain Architecture.
+Senior engineer with 12+ years of experience building up web & mobile & game & blockchain infrastructure for several organizations with combined expertise in Software Engineering and Blockchain Architecture.

 <br/>